AliAlkadhim/PDF_Uncertainty/README.md

 `docker run -it alialkadhim/pdf_uncertainty:v0`

-Now you have a complete environment with ROTT, xfitter-master, and all its dependencies (even all optional ones).
+Now you have a complete environment with ROOT, xfitter-master, and all its dependencies (even all optional ones).
 Once you're inside the image, clone this repository to use it

 `git clone https://github.com/AliAlkadhim/NNPDF_Uncertainty.git`